leolivier/auto-po-lyglot/README.md

 streamlit_main()
 ```
 And run `streamlit run auto_po_lyglot_ui.py`
-Then, you can go to http://localhost:8501 and provide the necessary parameters.
-Most of them can be initialized based on:
+Then you can go to http://localhost:8501 and provide the necessary parameters.
+Most of them can be initialized based on
-* the content of the .env file as described above
+* the contents of the .env file as described above
-* the command line parameters as described below, after a '--' special param that tells streamlit that the following parameters are for auto-po-lyglot e.g.:
+* the command line parameters as described below, after a special '--' param telling streamlit that the following parameters are for auto-po-lyglot, e.g. :
 ```
 streamlit run auto_po_lyglot_ui.py -- -l ollama -m phi3 -t 0.5
 ```
 **Note**: The `-o` and `-p` parameters are ignored.

-In the UI, a help button (with a '?') explains what parameters to provide where.
+In the UI, a help button (with a '?') explains which parameters to specify where.

 ## Running from the Command Line
 **Usage:** `auto_po_lyglot [-h] [-p] [-l LLM] [-m MODEL] [-t TEMPERATURE] [--original_language ORIGINAL_LANGUAGE] [--context_language CONTEXT_LANGUAGE]